 Hmm, there must be, but I haven’t got a clue what they’re called.
 I’m not exactly an expert on the subject, nor do I have much interest in trees or nature in general.
-I don’t really have enough knowledge on the matter to answer that.
+Here in Vietnam, bamboo is pretty special, I guess.
 (Note, this is almost the exact same answer to “Are there any famous or special museums in your country?”)

 - When you were younger, did you climb trees?

-Yeah, I reckon most kids who grew up in the late 80s n’ early 90s did, even though my parents told me not to, I used to love climbing higher than my mates could.
-We even built a den (treehouse) in a giant oak tree which was next to the stream that ran through my hometown, I must’ve spent hours chilling up there whilst reading comics with my friends.
+Yeah, I reckon most kids who grew up in the late 80s n’ early 90s did, even though my parents told me not to.
+I used to love climbing higher than my mates could.
+We even built a den (treehouse) in a giant oak tree which was next to my childhood home, I must’ve spent hours chilling up there whilst reading comics with my friends.